gosulap/Spotify-forecast/README.md

 # Spotify-forecast
-*The two contributors are both me*
+The two contributors are both me \n
 This project is paused at the moment